-First on CNN: US airstrikes in Libya on ISIS camps
+First on CNN: US bombs ISIS camps in Libya, dozens killed

 US surveillance aircraft had been watching the sites for weeks as fighters fled from Sirte on the coastline into what they perceived to be the safety of remote desert areas.
 But the isolation of the area gave those surveillance aircraft clear imagery showing military-aged males in several areas, according to officials.

-Two camps, about 28 miles southwest of Sirte, were hit and destroyed, the Pentagon said.
+The two camps that were destroyed were located about 28 miles southwest of Sirte, the Pentagon said.

+In addition to the B-2 bombers, unmanned aircraft also took part in the strikes, the defense official said.

 The strike did not happen initially because the rudimentary camps had moved and surveillance had to be conducted again.